Tennessee: e-Prescribing of Controlled Substances

-- Fully integrated with your EHR and existing e-prescribing workflow
+- Fully integrated with the Practice Fusion EHR and e-prescribing workflow

 - Offers a streamlined process for fast identity verification